tobiasbriones/blog/mathswe/ops/mvp/system/release/system-and-msw-ops-v0-1-0---mathswe-ops-mvp-2024-08-30/index.md

 # System and MSW Ops v0.1.0 | MathSwe Ops MVP (2024/08/30)

-MathSwe Ops is a wide form of SWAM (Special Software and Models) that integrates lower-level operations closer to the OS to develop and deploy MSW (Mathematical Software).
-Its MVP (Minimum Viable Project) currently features undertakings to automate OS operations for fast system cold-start.
+MathSwe Ops is a wide form of SWAM (Special Software and Models) that integrates extrinsic operations undertaking its MVP to automate OS operations for fast system cold-start.
+This initial release brings a new CLI app to operate Ubuntu software and the new MSW Ops landing page featuring these new concepts and products.

 ## CLI App for OS Automation and the MSW Ops Web Home